jbmakib/jadoo-travel-client/README.md

 -   You can manage all of the order of the site as a admin.
 You can approve or decline any order
 -   Font Awesome Icon Pack Used ❤
 -   React Router Used 🔥
+-   Axios Used 🔥
+-   React Hook Form Used
 -   Bootstrap Used
 -   Firebase authentication used
 -   Responsive for all device